jakeraff/Sticky-Tool/README.md

 * '--replace <file path>' used in conjunction with '--type' to specify the replacement executable (e.g. --replace "C:\test.exe")
 * '--restore' used in conjunction with '--type' to remove the modified sticky keys executable and restores the original

-Plans for the future include automatically adding Windows Defender exemptions for the user-specified replacement executable as sometimes, Windows Defender flags it as malicious.
+Plans for the future include adding automatic Windows Defender exemptions for the user-specified replacement executable as sometimes, Windows Defender flags it as malicious.
 This isn't an issue for those wanting to deploy it through Intune as you can add Defender exemptions through the Device Restrictions configuration profile, however, it is something to keep in mind for personal use until I add the functionality.

 Sticky tool is written entirely in C# and is still in beta, please report any bugs found.